otakarvydra/subscriber_cancellation_data_pipeline/README.md

 ### Detailed Pipeline Description

 There are three tables in the database:

-    students - includes information about the students who cancelled their subscription jobs - includes information about the jobs students had paths - includes information about the study paths the students were enrolled in
+1. **students** - includes information about the students who cancelled their subscription
+2. **jobs** - includes information about the jobs students had
+3. **paths** - includes information about the study paths the students were enrolled in

 #### Folder Structure:

-databases - This includes the source database.
+1. **databases** - This includes the source database.
 Two sqlite3 files are included.
 Cademycode_updated includes 1000 more cancelled subscribers than cademycode and is used to check the functionality of the pipeline in question.
-The folder also includes a script for viewing the individual databases. dev - This includes all of the data manipulation and cleaning scripts. dropped_data_log - This includes files with dropped data. prod - This includes the final data warehouse, a script that was used to create it and a script that views it. script.sh - This is a bash script that automates the execution of the python scripts in the dev folder.
+The folder also includes a script for viewing the individual databases.
+2. **dev** - This includes all of the data manipulation and cleaning scripts.
+3. **diagrams** - This includes three diagrams helping to explain the project.
+4. **dropped_data_log** - This includes files with dropped data.
+5. **prod** - This includes the final data warehouse, a script that was used to create it and a script that views it.
-Data Warehouse Diagram - Includes a diagram of the data warehouse.
-Database Diagram - Includes a diagram of the initial database.
+6. **script.sh** - This is a bash script that automates the execution of the python scripts in the dev folder.

 #### Process: